|

 the direct sun makes people squint and another alternative, flash, usually looks

 lifeless, rather flat and artificial.
-The flash effect can be softened using a high-speed film, e.g. 1000 ASA,
+The flash effect can always be softened using high-speed

-because the auto settings on a camera cut back the
+ASA settings, the automatic aperture and speed settings on a camera cut back the

 intensity of the flash and there are better, less flash affected results.
-Or you can bounce
+Or bounce

 the flash off a

-light coloured wall or ceiling, or use an attached reflector or soft box
+light coloured wall or ceiling, or else use an attached reflector or a soft box

 over the flashlight lens.